gbtami/pychess-variants/static/docs/xiangqi.md

 For example, from the starting position, red's right horse on file 2 moving forward and to the left of the cannon would be H2+3.
 Moving to the edge instead is H2+1.
 If the elephant moved and did not block the horse, then moving sideways towards the palace is H2+4.

-Advisors and elephants work the same day.
+Advisors and elephants work the same way.

 ### Orthogonal movement